Selah and the Spades: Production

-Tayarisha Poe was inspired to write the script because she wanted to see a film with characters that looked like her getting to experience the feeling of "unlimited potential and freedom" that she remembered feeling as a teenager.
+Director Tayarisha Poe stated that she was inspired to write the script because she wanted to see a film with characters that looked like her getting to experience the "unlimited potential and freedom" that she remembered feeling as a teenager.
 While working at an unfulfilling job, she set a goal for herself to write one scene each day.
 Inspired by the unconventional nature of the film La Jetée, she imagined the story of Selah being told through a variety of nonlinear media: a website of short stories, short films, music and photographs which together would tell a complete story.
 This project, which she called an "overture", launched online in 2014 and quickly garnered attention, including from film director Terence Nance.
 Eventually Poe changed direction and crafted the story into a feature film, believing that the audience's experience watching a two-hour film in a single sitting was necessary for the project to work.

-Shooting for the film was originally scheduled to begin in 2015, but there were problems with the financing, and it was postponed.
+Shooting for the film was originally scheduled to begin in 2015, but was postponed due to financing issues.
 Poe continued developing the script through the Screenwriters Lab and the Directors Lab hosted by the Sundance Institute.
 Poe was also selected to participate in the Sundance Institute's Catalyst Program, which helps pair filmmakers with investors.
 Through that process she met producer Lauren McBride and was able to pitch her idea to a room of investors, both of which led to the film being produced.

-Shooting lasted for 25 days in the summer of 2018, with most of the filming taking place on a campus in Wenham, Massachusetts.
-The film's director of photography, Jomo Fray, has said the visual style was inspired by the album Anti by Rihanna.
-Handheld camera shots are used near the end of the film to represent Selah's gradual loss of power.
-For most of the film, the colors tend toward blueish to give it a cold feeling, but warm colors were chosen in moments where "something unnatural is happening or there is deep violence entering into the space".
+Filming took place for 25 days in the summer of 2018 on the campus of Academy at Penguin Hall in Wenham, Massachusetts.
+The film's director of photography, Jomo Fray, stated that the film's visual style was inspired by the album Anti by Rihanna.
+Handheld camera shots were increasingly used towards the end of the film to represent Selah's gradual loss of power.
+Blueish colors are used throughout most of the film to give it a cold feeling, but warm colors were chosen in certain moments where "something unnatural is happening or there is deep violence entering into the space".
 The film's creative team set different color palettes for each of the factions in the story.

 Release

-It had its world premiere at the Sundance Film Festival on January 27, 2019.
+Selah and the Spades had its world premiere at the Sundance Film Festival on January 27, 2019.
 In July 2019, Amazon Studios acquired distribution rights to the film, with plans for an original series based on the film.
-The film was released online on April 17, 2020.
+The film was released on Amazon Prime Video on April 17, 2020.

 Because the online premiere happened during the confinement period of the COVID-19 pandemic, Amazon Studios partnered with restaurants in Los Angeles, San Francisco, Atlanta, Boston, Philadelphia, and other cities to deliver catered meals to people's homes to celebrate the online premiere.
 The goal was to support local businesses that were losing money during the shut-downs as well as raise money to support local charities.